 The main idea of Positivstellensatz refutations can be easily summarized.
-If the constraints $h_i(x_0) = 0$ are satisfied, we can then generate by multiplication and addition a whole class of expressions, namely those in the corresponding ideal, that should also vanish at x_0 .
-For the inequation case $(g_i \neq 0)$, multiplication of the constraints g_i provides new functions that are guaranteed not to have a zero at x_0 .
-For the constraints $f_i \geq 0$, new valid inequalities, nonnegative at x_0 , are derived by multiplication with other constraints and nonnegative functions (actually, sums of squares).
+If the constraints $h_i(x_0) = 0$ are satisfied, we can then generate by multiplication and addition a whole class of expressions, namely those in the corresponding ideal, that should also vanish at $x_0$ .
+For the inequation case $(g_i \neq 0)$ , multiplication of the constraints $g_i$ provides new functions that are guaranteed not to have a zero at $x_0$ .
+For the constraints $f_i \ge 0$ , new valid inequalities, nonnegative at $x_0$ , are derived by multiplication with other constraints and nonnegative functions (actually, sums of squares).
 By simultaneously searching over all these possibilities, and combining the results, we can obtain a proof of the infeasibility of the original system.
 These operations are simultaneously carried over by the optimization procedure.

 It is interesting to compare this approach with the standard duality bounds in convex programming.
-In that case, linear combinations of constraints (basically, linear functionals) are used to derive important information about the feasible set.
-The Positivstellensatz formulation instead achieves improved results by combining the constraints in an arbitrary nonlinear fashion, by allowing multiplication of constraints and products with nonnegative functions.
+In that case, linear combinations of constraints (basically, linear functionals), provide important information about the feasible set.
+The Positivstellensatz formulation instead achieves improved results by combining the constraints in a non-linear fashion, by allowing multiplication of constraints and products with nonnegative functions.

 There are many interesting links with foundational questions in logic and theoretical computer science.
-The Positivstellensatz constitutes a complete algebraic proof system (see [GV02] and the references therein), so issues about proof length are very relevant.
+The Positivstellensatz can be viewed as an algebraic proof system, see [GV] and the references therein, so issues about proof length are very relevant.
 For many practical problems, very concise (low degree) infeasibility certificates can be constructed, even though in principle there seems to be no reason to expect so.
 This is an issue that clearly deserves much more research.